-The Form 10-K includes a detailed discussion of our risk factors.
-The information presented below updates, and should be read in conjunction with, the risk factors and information disclosed in the Form 10-K.
+Our 2014 Form 10-K includes a detailed discussion of our risk factors.
+The information presented below updates, and should be read in conjunction with, the risk factors and information disclosed in our 2014 Form 10-K.

-ALLETE has a significant goodwill and intangible asset balance related to its acquisition of U.S. Water Service.
+ALLETE has a significant goodwill and intangible asset balance related to its acquisition of U.S. Water Services.
 A determination that goodwill or intangible assets have been impaired could result in a significant non-cash charge to earnings.

-We had approximately \$214 million of goodwill and intangible assets recorded on our Consolidated Balance Sheet as of March 31, 2015 primarily relating to our acquisition of U.S. Water Services on February 10, 2015.
-If we make changes in our business strategy or if market or other conditions adversely affect operations of our Investment and Other businesses, we may be required to record an impairment charge.
+We had approximately \$213 million of goodwill and intangible assets recorded on our Consolidated Balance Sheet as of June 30, 2015, primarily relating to our acquisition of U.S. Water Services on February 10, 2015.
+If we make changes in our business strategy or if market or other conditions adversely affect operations of our Investments and Other businesses, we may be required to record an impairment charge.
 Declines in projected operating cash flows at certain of our reported units may result in goodwill impairments.
 Depending on the amount of the impairment, an impairment could have a material adverse effect on our results of operations.